coleifer/peewee/docs/peewee/database.rst

 Driver information:

 * `pymysql <https://github.com/PyMySQL/PyMySQL>`_ is a pure-python mysql client, works with python 2 and 3.
-Peewee will use attempt to use pymysql first.
+Peewee will attempt to use pymysql first.
 * `mysqlclient <https://github.com/PyMySQL/mysqlclient-python>`_ uses a c
   extension and supports python 3.
 It exposes a ``MySQLdb`` module.
 Peewee will attempt to use this module if pymysql is not installed.